ignitabull18/ii-agent/README.md

 ### Docker Installation (Recommended)

 1. Clone the repository
-2. Create the required .env files in both root and frontend
+2. Set up the 2 environment files as mentioned in the above step
 3. If you are using Anthropic Client run
 ```
 chmod +x start.sh stop.sh
 ./start.sh
 ```
 If you are using Vertex, run with these variables
 ```